In short: 65% of burglaries involve a criminal being able to defeat your front door security.

 Deadbolt locks offer several security benefits:

-When buying a deadbolt lock, it’s important to choose quality over price.
+When looking for the best deadbolt lock, it’s important to choose quality over price.
 Sure, there are $8 deadbolts available at discount stores, but it’s important to look for a lock that meets the specifications outlined to adequately protect you.

 Do you often forget to lock your deadbolts?
 Get a smart deadbolt instead.